 The fund started at NAV of $100 per share.
 Say six months after inception by Dec 2017, the gross NAV or NAV before performance fee is $105.
 This means we have made $5 for investors.
 Using a 20% performance fee, the fee due to us is $1.
 After taking away the performance fee, the net NAV per share is $104.
 This is the high watermark.

-Say another six months has passed.
+Say another six months have passed.
 Markets have been tough and the NAV per share falls to $102.
 We get zero.
 Six months later, assuming NAV rises back up to $104 per share.
-We still get zero because the NAV hasn't exceeded the last high watermark.
+We still get nothing because the NAV hasn't exceeded the last high watermark.

 Say another six months later, and now the gross NAV per share is $110.
 We have now made a new profit of $6 for investors ($110-$104).
 So our performance fee is $1.20 ($6 x 20%).
 Now, the high watermark is $108.80 ($110-$1.20).